danielpclark/PolyBelongsTo/README.md

 prevent any rollback issues use .save(validate: false) ...
 I'm considering possible options to remedy this and other scenarios.
- - **PROBLEM SOLVED** ~~For deep duplication you need to be very aware of the potential for infinite loops with your records if there are any circular references.~~

 ###How To Use